 It’s that time of year again!
-The scent of pine in the air, the ringing of sleigh bells (as long as you’ve been well behaved) and the fluorescence of your neighbours decorations constantly reminding you to put up some fairy lights.
-But when presents are all unwrapped, the
+The scent of pine in the air, the ringing of sleigh bells, and the fluorescence of your neighbours decorations constantly reminding you to put up some fairy lights.
+When the presents are unwrapped and the table is set, what wines do you reach for?

 It’s that time of year again!
 The scent of pine in the air, the ringing of sleigh bells (as long as you’ve been well behaved) and the fluorescence of your neighbours decorations constantly reminding you to put up some fairy lights.